crispy-coding/angular-golang/README.md

 # angular-golang

-### General
+## General

 The goal was to create a code template using:

 * A modern backend language such as Golang
 * A modern frontend framework such as Angular
-* Frontend and backend deployed as a single, small docker container
+* A single, small Docker container image for deployment, containing both frontend and backend applications

 This project is primarily intended as a code template for small to medium sized projects, although it should be easy to transform it into a setup more suitable for larger projects by splitting it into separate frontend and backend containers.